AishuSrini/Parking-Challenge-powerplatform/README.md

 * Perform CRUD operations across all tables with built-in security and audit trails

 **Forms and views** from the Dataverse model are embedded, ensuring a consistent, modern, and streamlined admin experience.

+3. Canvas App (Inspector App)
+A tablet-optimized canvas app enables field inspectors to efficiently log daily inspections:

+**Screens:**

+* **Home:** Easy navigation to ‘Review’ or ‘New Inspection’ screens

+* **Review:** Gallery of today’s inspections (Inspection, Vehicle, DateTime, Make, Model, ParkingRequest, ParkingRequestDateTime)

+* **New Inspection:** Form for logging an inspection, pre-populated with the current time; vehicle selection; quick creation of new vehicles if needed

+* **New Vehicle:** Capture and register vehicles not previously seen; post-submission navigation ensures updated inspection data

+**Modern controls** and clear headers are used throughout for usability.

+4. Power Automate Cloud Flow
+**Parking Request Notification:**

+* Automated cloud flow sends a personalized email to vehicle owners upon approval of their parking request.

+* Dynamic email fields: vehicle name, request ID, with the school signature.

+* Advanced logic uses Power Fx and flow expressions to:

++ **Enforce 5PM cutoff** (no valid requests after inspection)

++ **Respect parking lot capacity** (limit to 15 spots per day; overflows handled accordingly)

+Admins are advised to disable the flow when bulk uploading requests to avoid excessive emails.

+# **5. Power BI Report**
+The Power BI analytics solution is designed for actionable insight and executive review:

+**Three Pages:**

+* **Home:** Navigation buttons to Filters and Parking Review

+* **Filters:** Slicers for vehicle make/model, calendar, and day of week; changes reflect dynamically across all report pages

+* **Parking Review:** Key cards (Total Inspections, % Valid Requests), bar charts (inspection outcomes over time), matrices (per-vehicle analytics), and direct links to underlying inspection records in the model-driven app

+**Data Model:**

+* Integrates Parking Inspections, Vehicles, and a calculated Date dimension using DAX (see [Appendix 1] for formula).

+* Valid inspections are defined by the relationship between inspections and parking requests.

+* Measures include Total Inspections, Total Requests, % Inspections with Valid Requests.

+**Cross-Page Filtering & Navigation:**

+* Selecting a filter (vehicle or date) updates all linked metrics and visuals across the report.

+* Navigation buttons and links provide a seamless analytic experience.

+# **🚦 Solution Impact**
+* **End-to-end process automation:** From request to inspection and reporting.

+* **Data-driven management:** Immediate visibility into compliance, occupancy, and unauthorized use.

+**Extensible framework:** Ready to adapt for broader organizational needs (e.g., multi-site, predictive analytics, integration with physical access systems).

+**User-centric design:** Intuitive forms, mobile-friendly inspector workflow, and clear, actionable reports.

+# **📂 Files Included**
+* ParkingChallengeDemo_1_0_0_2_managed.zip — Managed Power Platform solution (import via Power Platform Solutions)

+* Parking Inspection Report.pbix — Power BI report (open in Power BI Desktop)

+* /screenshots/ — Key visuals of the apps and reports

+*/demo/ — Walkthrough video

+  # **📝 How to Use**
+1.Import the managed solution into your Power Platform environment.

+2.Launch the model-driven app for administration.

+3.Deploy the canvas app on a tablet for daily inspections.

+4.Configure email for the automated flow (for real notifications).

+5.Open the Power BI report to analyze parking data and trends.

+6.(Optional) Extend with sample data or your own customizations.

+# **🌱 How Would I Extend This Solution?**
+* Enable self-service portals for staff/visitor parking requests.

+* Integrate with real-time campus access control and license plate recognition via AI Builder.

+* Expand analytics to include forecasted demand and suggest optimal parking assignments.

+* Adapt solution for business campuses, hospitals, or event venues with multiple lots and access tiers.

+# **🤝 Contributing**
+Contributions are welcome!
+If you have suggestions for new features or enhancements, please open an issue or submit a pull request.
+When contributing, please follow these steps:

+1.Fork the repository

+2.Create a new branch for your feature/fix

+3.Commit your changes with clear messages

+4.Open a pull request describing your changes

+# **📝 License**
+This project is provided under the MIT License.
+You are free to use, modify, and distribute this solution for educational and non-commercial purposes.

+📬 Contact
+For questions, demos, or collaboration, connect with me on LinkedIn[linkedin.com/in/aishwaryasrinivasan] or explore more on my GitHub.

+Developed as part of the Microsoft Power Up Program – Pathfinder (Power Platform).
+For learning and demonstration only.
+No confidential data included.